What’s ON (as at 29th November 2016)

-A Session for Year 5/6 preparing for High School – Sessions announced and enrolments open!
+A Session for Year 6 Deaf and Hard of Hearing Students preparing for High School – Sessions announced and enrolments open!

 In November Hear For You will be hosting the first ever Primary to Secondary School transitional Mentoring session aimed at any deaf, hard of hearing, or hearing impaired year 6 (and year 5) student and their parents/guardians.
 It will be a chance for those who attend to meet some of our awesome Hear For You Mentors, and to listen to a deaf teenager or two who are in High School share their experience of their first year at the big school.
 The two hour session will include the small presentation, then a fun interactive mentoring session aimed at refining the confidence of deaf students as they look towards the next step in their lives….while parents will have an opportunity to listen to parents of high school students, learn new technologies and how to ensure the supports are there and encouraged to be used, and much more.